PANCREATITIS IN THE CAT

-The SPEC-FPL test has become a common addition to basic feline blood work and its elevation is commonly picked up in cats with no symptoms of any kind.
+The SPEC-FPL and PrecisionPSL tests have become common additions to basic feline blood work and their elevations are commonly picked up in cats with no symptoms of any kind.
 The significance of this suggests (but does not necessarily confirm) an unhealthy bowel population is present and has overgrown and is either elaborating material that is inflaming the pancreas or has actually invaded the pancreas.
 If the cat genuinely has no symptoms, treatment is not necessary; however, it may be prudent to consider a hypoallergenic diet or the addition of probiotics (live cultures of beneficial bacteria) to the food to assist in recolonizing the bowel into a healthier microbe community.

 HOW IS THE CAT TREATED?